SiyiP/linked-blog-starter-md/11 HEENT/SFP Introduction to Cranial Nerves Sympathetics, and Parasympathetics of Head and Neck_Hohn.md

 	- there's ciliary ganglion (CN3), and preganglionic sympathetic fibers from plexus around interal carotid and then travel thru there
 	- and then synapse in the sympathetic chain ganglia
 	- sensory fibers afferents do the same thing.

+pathology
+1. horner syndrome , can be on affected side
+	1. lesion of cervical sympathetic trunk -> sympathetic dysfunction
+	2. anhidrosis(no sweating), ptosis(droop upper eyelid), miosis(small pupils, paralysis of dilator pupillae muscles, unopposed action of the sphincter muscles CN3 ), enophthalmos(sinking in of eye)
+	3. causes can be smth operative trauma to the inferior cervical/stellate ganglion
+	4. pressure on the inf cervical ganglion or sympathetic trunk - enlarged cervical nodes, upper mediastinal tumor, carotid aneurysm or mass in neck.